cjacker/opensource-toolchain-bouffalo-lab/README.md

 - modify address of all lines just copied, from 0x40XX to 0x00XX.
 - fix the checksum of all lines just modified.

-I wrote a tool to convert it automatically, you can find it in [cklink-lite-fw-convertor](https://github.com/cjacker/cklink-lite-fw-convertor) repo.
+I wrote a script to convert it automatically, you can find it in [cklink-lite-fw-convertor](https://github.com/cjacker/cklink-lite-fw-convertor) repo.

 And the pre-converted '[cklink-lite-2.36_for-stm32f103.hex](https://raw.githubusercontent.com/cjacker/cklink-lite-fw-convertor/main/cklink_lite-2.36_for-stm32f103.hex) can programmed to STM32F103 directly.
 If the firmware version is outdated, you can use `cklink-lite-fw-convertor` to convert the latest firmware yourself.